kwikteam/phy-doc/cluster-manual.md

 The manual clustering subpackage (`phy.cluster.manual`) is the main component of phy 0.1.0.
 It provides a programmatic Python API as well as a lightweight graphical interface to manually refine the automatic clustering.

+There is a light command-line tool to start the GUI on a dataset.
+Type the following in a terminal: `phy cluster manual myexperiment.kwik`.
+Add `-i` to start an IPython console at the same time.

+In the following, we describe the API in case you want more control on the process.

 ### Session

 The `Session` is the main interface to the manual clustering engine.
 Use tab completion in IPython to discover the methods.
 See also the [API documentation](https://github.com/kwikteam/phy-doc/blob/master/api.md#phyclustermanualsession).